mattTea/Portfolio/projects/takeaway.md

 - Do the tests pass?
 - Does rubocop pass?
 - If you break the code, do the tests fail?
 - Is the code straightforward and easy to read?
-Does someone who isn't me think so? [link to Sam's code review]()
+Does someone who isn't me think so? [link to Sam's code review](https://github.com/makersacademy/takeaway-challenge/pull/1260)
 - Is the code well designed? (e.g. broken into multiple objects, each with a single responsibility)
 - Did you test drive the whole thing?
 - What does a coach think of it?
-[Katerina's comments]()
   - Katerina... "_Shows a really good grasp of dependency injection and doubling to isolate tests._"

   - I asked for additional feedback to help with simplifying my tests even further, as I had more than one assertion in a certain test.
 Katerina asked these coaching questions of me...